 The Partnership for Influenza Vaccine Introduction (PIVI) is a key program of The Task Force for Global Health.
 An innovative public/private program, PIVI works in partnership with the Centers for Disease Control and Prevention (CDC), Ministries of Health, corporate partners and others to create sustainable, seasonal influenza vaccination programs in low- and middle-income countries.
 PIVI works in concert with WHO programs to help countries prepare for pandemic influenza and to support countries’ efforts to control and prevent seasonal influenza.

-This important work, which will ultimately be supported by a country’s Ministry of Health, not only protects communities from the annual impact of flu, but also builds the immunization infrastructure, capacity, and vaccine delivery systems critical for future influenza pandemics and other infectious disease epidemics.
+This important work, which will ultimately be supported by a country’s Ministry of Health, not only protects communities from the annual impact of flu, but also builds the immunization infrastructure, capacity, and vaccine delivery systems critical for future influenza pandemics and other infectious disease epidemics and pandemics – like COVID-19.

 Reduce the global disease burden from influenza and improve national and global responses to pandemics and other epidemic threats.
 We will achieve this through the development of sustainable seasonal influenza vaccination programs in low- and middle-income countries.

 The Partnership for Influenza Vaccine Introduction began with an innovative idea.
 In 2011 US pharmacy chain Walgreens approached the US Centers for Disease Control and Prevention (CDC) with a question: Could Walgreens partner with the CDC to donate excess seasonal flu vaccine to a low-income country?